Kondra-Avinash/Rate-Limitter/README.md

 Make a get request to http://localhost:8080/api/hello

 send the request more then 5 times.
 You will see on 6th request you will be seeing Error message.
-This is not limited to any minutes.
+This limitter is per minute.
+You can send 5 requests per minute.